 Vice president and managing director, global life sciences

-Transformation in the life sciences industry: the key role of human capital solutions
+Transformation in the life sciences industry: the key role of people-based solutions

 Clearly the changes taking place in the life science industry over the past few years have not been the usual market adjustments; they are fundamental--and could require a true “mindset change” for those who will eventually succeed.
 Consider that the emerging business model is now focusing on: